LightDani/Loan_Data_Analysis/README.md

 ![credit Risk](img/credit_risk.png)

 ## Modelling and Evaluation
 Using 5 different model, i compare the training time, train accuracy, test accuracy, and mean accuracy on cross validation.
-Even tho it is little bit cheaty i might say because i set an early stopping on gradient boost and neural network but since it easy to set i'll let it be.
+Even tho it is little bit cheaty (i might say) because i set an early stopping on gradient boost and neural network but since it easy to set i'll let it be.

 ### First Gen
-In this first try, I combined, dropped, imputed, encoded, and changed the data type of some features.
+In this first try, I combined, dropped, imputed, encoded, and changed the data type of some features, Leaving as below.

 ![1st Gen Features](img/1stgen_features.png)